juanAlerta/encrypt-rust/README.md

 # encrypt-rust
-Rust bin to encrypt files dependig their types.
+Rust bin to encrypt files dependig their types (in progress).